alvfig/calclm/README.md

 # Calculator for Lords Mobile game

-This calculator can help you sum up the accelerators/speed ups from Lords Mobile game.
+This calculator can helps you sum up the accelerators/speed ups from Lords Mobile game.
 It runs on most modern browsers and should work equally well on desktops, laptops, tablets and mobiles.

 ![Horizontal display](horizontal.png)
 <!-- ![Horizontal display image]() -->